By 2025 companies with the highest customer satisfaction ratings are planning to wipe out the stereotype that they don’t value customer feedback.

-The importance of customer satisfaction data can’t be overstated.
 In the book How Every Great Company Listens to the Voice of the Customer, companies like Enterprise and Petco serve as case studies for how customer satisfaction helps you predict your company’s performance.
-High satisfaction is continuously linked to better financial performance.
+Because high satisfaction is continuously linked to better financial performance.

-But it can be tricky to come up with the right customer survey format to collect the data you need.
-You have to value your customers’ time, and you have to give them a compelling reason to share feedback.
+But it can be tricky to gather all the feedback you need then implement the changes your customers really want.
+To get the best intel, you have to come up with the right customer survey format to collect the data you need.
+You have to value your customers’ time and give them a compelling reason to share feedback.

 We’re sharing the few that stood out to us in a sea of surveys.
 Prepare yourself, pictures of puppies included.

 Lyft – Cover the basics.